Fertility Acupuncture Melbourne

 It is often a game of wait-and-see, to tell if you are a good candidate for egg retrieval.

-Because each person is different, individuals react differently to medications. our fertility clinic will often need to experiment with different combinations of medications to get it right.
+Because each person is different, individuals react differently to medications.
+Our fertility clinic may need to experiment with different combinations of medications to get it right.

-This can often mean several IVF injections and can increase the cost of IVF.
+This may mean several IVF injections and can increase the cost of IVF.

 IVF in Melbourne is growing in popularity, so much so that fertility clinics can barely keep up with demand.